 The alcohol industry plays a role in this growing trend in that it has increasingly targeted young people with weight-conscious marketing, tapping straight into teen and 20-something body anxiety.
 Because of this, it’s working on a wider basis every day, encouraging eating disorder behaviors and consequences with its very pointed marketing techniques that insinuate that alcohol is “healthy” for the consumer.

-Because we live in a culture where brunch is the norm and happy hour is included every restaurant menu, the drunkorexia pattern is easy to fall prey to.
-For most people, “brunching” is an event where a group of friends gather at a restaurant that offers half-priced (or bottomless) alcohol with a meal.
+Because we live in a culture where brunch is the norm and happy hour is included in every restaurant menu, the drunkorexia pattern is easy to fall prey to.
+For most people, “brunching” is an event where a group of friends gathers at a restaurant that offers half-priced (or bottomless) alcohol with a meal.
 In many cases, this means later in the afternoon, and conveniently skipping full meals that should have come before or the meals that follow.

 In my own experience, I used alcohol at brunch to subdue hunger cues and replace the food in front of me.
 It was not the intoxication I craved from alcohol, but more the subtle ease that alcohol imparted on both my hunger and the anxiety of eating in public.

-Health effects of drunkorexia
+Health Effects of Drunkorexia

 There are many potential consequences to drinking on an empty stomach.
 Drinking without eating leads to more rapid absorption of alcohol and higher levels of impairment and intoxication.
 So, every time people purposely act on this behavior, they incur increased risks of things like sexual assault and DUIs and, in the long run, they increase their risk of experiencing gastritis, ulcers, and malnutrition.

 Moreover, the metabolism of alcohol can result in potentially harmful byproducts and metabolic derangement.
-Specifically, chronic drinking can influence metabolic pathways and ultimately contribute to conditions such as hyperlipidemia (excessive lipids in the blood), lactic acidosis (the accumulation of lactic acid in body fluids), and ketosis (an excessive production of ketones) and fatty liver.
+Specifically, chronic drinking can influence metabolic pathways and ultimately contribute to conditions such as hyperlipidemia (excessive lipids in the blood), lactic acidosis (the accumulation of lactic acid in body fluids), and ketosis (excessive production of ketones) and fatty liver.